cdttn99/Discord-Bot/README.md

 # Discord-Bot
-Just a simple bot I use for my discord does minimal moderation and
+Just a simple bot I use for my discord.
+Does minimal moderation and minecraft service restarts.